Pappugupta13/Chat-Application-frontend/README.md

 # Chat-Application-frontend
 Feature List:

--   Tech stack: MERN Stack and Socket.io
+-   Tech stack: MERN Stack, Socket.io, Firebase and Docker
 -   Authentication with JWT
 -   Login and Sign-up with Google
 -   Search the user